 Blogrolls are a great idea and on-point with the spirit of blogging, but how is a casual reader to know if any of these sites are truly of interest?
 Let's improve upon the concept of a blogroll by not just listing sites, but dynamically pulling recent headlines from them, and using some fun jQuery animation.
 Step 1 - The Idea and the Technologies For our example, we will be using the TUTS family of sites.
 Dynamic Drive CSS Library- Animated horizontal tabs.
 Animated horizontal tabs Author: Dynamic Drive These sliding doors based blue tinted tabs "jump up" when selected, such as when the mouse rolls over each one.

 This is accomplished using a combination of relative positioning and padding on each tab.
 The selected tab is first stretched vertically by giving it a thick bottom padding, then plucked out thanks to the CSS "top" property value that's smaller than the normal tabs'.
 The result are tabs that animate without any scripting.
-Dynamic Drive CSS Library- Animated horizontal tabs

-50+ Nice Clean CSS Tab-Based Navigation Scripts Tab navigation has been one of the most fundamental element in any modern web structure.
+50+ Nice Clean CSS Tab-Based Navigation Scripts.

 In order to make sure visitors can properly navigate through the website.
 One of the biggest challenge web designers and developers faced is to integrate a simple and nice tab navigation that not only don’t confuse, but helps visitors easily understand where they should be clicking.
 Whether you are running a website or blog, tab navigation is probably one of the element that helps drives traffic to internal pages.
+Control.Tabs : Unobtrusive CSS tabs for Prototype.
 Unobtrusive CSS tabs for Prototype.

 Introduction & Examples Control.Tabs attaches creates a tabbed interface from an unordered list of links/anchors that point to any elements on your page that have an id attribute.
-Control.Tabs : Unobtrusive CSS tabs for Prototype
+Button Maker.
+Creating a Slick Auto-Playing Featured Content Slider.
 I love the Coda Slider plugin for jQuery.

 I've used it recently to build a couple of tabbed "widgets".
 One here on CSS-Tricks in the sidebar to show Script & Style links, Featured Posts, and Popular Posts.
 Just kind of a fun way to show lots of content in a small area.
 I also used it on an article for NETTUTS for a similar purpose.